Map Updated March 2021

-- Of the 161 sheriffs aligned with the Patriot movement in office as of 2020, 140 were listed by a Patriot movement organization in 2013 as a sheriff who defends the U.S. Constitution, 1 was listed in CSPOA’s Hall of Honor, 14 signed a CSPOA Resolution in 2014, 24 were identified by CSPOA in 2014 as a sheriff who rejects gun control measures, 10 participated in a CSPOA survey in 2016, and 4 attended CSPOA’s Liberty conference in 2019.
+- Of the 138 sheriffs aligned with the Patriot movement in office as of 2021, 113 were listed by a Patriot movement organization in 2013 as a sheriff who defends the U.S. Constitution, 17 signed a CSPOA Resolution in 2014, 19 were identified by CSPOA in 2014 as a sheriff who rejects gun control measures, 8 participated in a CSPOA survey in 2016, 4 attended CSPOA’s Liberty conference in 2019, and 8 were speakers at CSPOA’s 2020 Conference.

 - The proliferation of Second Amendment sanctuary resolutions and ordinances across the country have been celebrated and in some cases directly influenced by CSPOA.
 PRA documented 114 counties that passed second amendment sanctuary ordinances and/or resolutions from 2015-2020.
 Our data accounts for only a fraction of the total policies passed nationally in that timeframe.